 At the beginning of July, we spent a weekend in Denali, camping for 2 nights at the Riley Creek Campground.
-For a change, we weren’t off for big adventures, but I had the goal of mapping all the Park Entrance and Savage River trails for my Alaska Travel and Hiking Guide (maps and info forthcoming – I still have a lot of editing to do).
+For a change, we weren’t off for big adventures, but I had the goal of mapping all the Park Entrance and Savage River trails for my Alaska Travel and Hiking Guide.
 I also wanted to find some more subjects for my Alaska Wildflower guide before our short summer is over.

 Inadvertently, I also experienced Denali National Park at the height of the tourist season in the middle of the COVID-19 pandemic.
 The park had a . . . well, different than average feel.

-It was the July 4th weekend that we stayed.
+We stayed over the July 4th weekend.
 I felt very unsure what to expect during one of the biggest travel weekends of the summer.
 Typically, I avoid many of these trails in the summer because of the density of tourists.
 Yet, there aren’t many tourists in Alaska this year due to coronavirus concerns and semi-required testing or quarantine when entering the state.
 Plus, the shuttle buses were only running as far as Eielson Visitor Center, and there aren’t as many scheduled trips, so I figured this was an excellent time to finish my mapping in the entrance areas.

 We checked in to the Riley Creek Campground upon arrival.
 The mercantile store where we check-in required masks, social distancing in line, and had hand sanitizer conveniently placed outside.
 Other than that, registration was pretty much standard.